 The Company derives substantially all of its revenues from rents and operating expense reimbursements received pursuant to long-term leases.
 The Company's operating results therefore depend on the ability of its tenants to make the payments required by the terms of their leases.
-The Company focuses its investment activities on supermarketanchored community shopping centers.
+The Company focuses its investment activities on supermarket-anchored community shopping centers.
 The Company believes that, because of the need of consumers to purchase food and other staple goods and services generally available at such centers, its type of "necessities"-based properties should provide relatively stable revenue flows even during difficult economic times.
 In January 2009, the Company's Board of Directors reduced the quarterly dividend payable in February by one-half to an annual rate of \$0.45 per share and in April 2009 suspended the dividend for the balance of the year for a projected annual saving of approximately \$37 million.
-This decision was in response to the then current state of the economy, the difficult retail environment, the constrained capital markets and the need to renew the Company's Board of Directors determined to resume payment of a cash dividend in the amount \$0.09 per share (\$0.36 per share on an annualized basis) on the Company's common stock, which was paid on January 20, 2010 to shareholders of record as of the close of business on December 31, 2009.
+This decision was in response to the then current state of the economy, the difficult retail environment, the constrained capital markets and the need to renew the Company's secured revolving stabilized property credit facility.
+In December 2009, following a review of the state of the economy and the Company's financial position, the Company's Board of Directors determined to resume payment of a cash dividend in the amount \$0.09 per share (\$0.36 per share on an annualized basis) on the Company's common stock, which was paid on January 20, 2010 to shareholders of record as of the close of business on December 31, 2009.

 In connection with the RioCan transactions (more fully described below), the Company will seek to acquire primarily stabilized supermarket-anchored properties in its primary market areas during the next two years in a joint venture owned 20% by the Company.
-The Company has historically sought opportunities to acquire properties suited for development and/or redevelopment, and, to a lesser extent than in the past, stabilized properties, where it can utilize its experience in shopping center construction, renovation, releasing and re-merchandising to achieve long-term cash flow growth and favorable investment returns.
+The Company has historically sought opportunities to acquire properties suited for development and/or redevelopment, and, to a lesser extent than in the past, stabilized properties, where it can utilize its experience in shopping center construction, renovation, expansion, re-leasing and re-merchandising to achieve long-term cash flow growth and favorable investment returns.